 Presentations to large groups address topics of specific interest to each group, so must be scheduled at least one month in advance.
 A computer projector and screen are usually needed, and a PA system for outdoor groups larger than 75 is required.
 Our fee for this program is $200 for up to two hours, with scholarships available for qualifying groups.
 Standard school assemblies usually address K – 3rd, 4 – 6th, and 7 – 8th separately.

 We are often asked to present bike safety education as part of a larger program, such as Active Living by Design, Safe Routes To Schools, or Bicycle Friendly Communities.
-A good example of this is the Steps to a Healthier Cleveland program, which we have taught to fourth grade students in ten Cleveland schools, and will continue under the Cleveland Safe Routes to Schools program.
+A good example of this is the Steps to a Healthier Cleveland program, which we presented in 2005-06 to fourth grade students in ten Cleveland schools, and continued under the Cleveland Safe Routes to Schools program, Bike Cleveland’s Central on Bikes program, and many other initiatives.

 In designing the Steps Bicycle Ed program, we were challenged to leave the most meaningful impression on the greatest number of students in the shortest amount of time, so this program is presented in a series of only three visits: an assembly, an in-class lesson, and an on-bike skills drills in the school parking lot.
 In this setting it was also important for what we taught to relate to standard curriculum, so we customized the program to do that.